Get a free, no obligation personal loan quote with rates as low as 9.90%

 Should I inspect a home if the seller already had a home inspection done?

 It’s really up to you.
-You have three options at this point: you can trust that their inspection went well, get another walkthrough with their inspector (although there are some costs involved), or get your own inspection done.
+You can either trust that their inspection went well, get another walkthrough with their inspector (although there are some costs involved), or get your own inspection done.

 Do I have to hire a home inspector to buy a house?